MUS100 Music Fundamentals

 MUS111 Intro to Music Theory

 Introduces Western European music practices, including fundamentals of music notation, terminology, analysis, sight-singing, and listening.
-Covers clefs, intervals, scales, modes, circle of fifths, triads and more.
+Covers clefs, intervals, scales, modes, circle of fifths, triads, and more.
 Emphasizes terminology and basic musical concepts.
-F
+Offered as needed

 MUS112 Music Theory 1

 Focuses on the detailed exploration of Western European music practices, including music notation, terminology, analysis, sight-singing, aural dictation, part-writing, and aural analysis.
 Covers clefs, intervals, scales, modes, circle of fifths, triads, and more.
 Emphasizes terminology and basic musical concepts.
 Prerequisite: MUS111 with a grade of C or better; or consent of instructor.
-W
+Offered as needed

 MUS113 Music Theory 2

 Continues detailed exploration of Western European music practices, including music notation, terminology, analysis, sight-singing, aural dictation, four-part writing, and aural analysis.
-Covers advanced musical practices including figured bass realization, harmonic progressions, modulation, cadences, transposition, and Twelve-tone Theory.
+Covers advanced musical practices, including figured bass realization, harmonic progressions, modulation, cadences, transposition, and Twelve-tone Theory.
 Emphasizes advanced terminology and compositional concepts.
 Prerequisite: MUS112 with a grade of C or better within the year; or consent of instructor.
-Sp
+Offered as needed

 MUS161 Music Appreciation